Resident234/php.net/pages/www.php.net_pdo.commit.php.md

-Keep in mind this bug: https://bugs.php.net/bug.php?id=66528

-you could not rely on commit() return value while using MySql
+Keep in mind this bug: https://bugs.php.net/bug.php?id=66528<br><br>you could not rely on commit() return value while using MySql

 #